-*- text -*-

 decompression algorithms are not patented---only compression is.

-The gzip program is available from any GNU mirror site (see
+The gzip program is available from any GNU mirror site in shar, tar,

-gzipped tar format (for those who already have a prior version of gzip
+or gzipped tar format (for those who already have a prior version of

-and want faster data transmission).
-It works on virtually every unix
+gzip and want faster data transmission).
+It works on virtually every

 * Available Software